 I Knocked on the door…this simple act represented my very last resort.
 “Come in.”
-The voice from the other side answered.
+A voice from the other side answered.
 I timidly walked in and said hey to the lady who’s office felt warm and her smile even warmer.

 “So how can I help you Mary?
 What has been the problem??”